 We strive to create a diverse, equitable, and inclusive community that is welcoming to all participants.
 Valuing individual differences strengthens our community and allows participants to best contribute to the success of our site.
 Understanding the complex NGA will require not only diversity in scientific disciplines, but also diversity in ways of knowing (epistemologies) and points of view regarding the value of this ecosystem.

 We acknowledge that we work on the ancestral lands and waters of the Eyak and Sugpiaq-Alutiiq peoples.
 We recognize their unique relationships with and knowledge of this place and are grateful for their stewardship past, present, and future.
 We strive to be in good relations with the original peoples and with this place.

 This plan is a living document that will help us promote diversity, equity and inclusion within the NGA-LTER.
 It will provide a roadmap for tracking our progress towards achieving our vision.

 The NGA LTER DEI Committee discusses actions and resources which will be helpful in fostering diversity, equity, and inclusion at our site.
 The committee also informs the NGA LTER community about the resources and best practices that are available within the LTER Network.

 - Seth Danielson (co-Principal Investigator)

 - Beatriz dos Santos Dias (PostDoc)

 - Jennifer Questel (Early Career)

 - Isaac Reister (Student)

-The committee meets on a monthly basis on the first Tuesday of the month.
+The committee meets on a monthly basis on the second Tuesday of the month.
 Please contact the committee with ideas for new initiatives.